pierrepaleo/opencl_intro/1_Basics/index.rst

 Exercise
 -----------

+1) Write a kernel performing a scalar addition of two arrays.
+2) Write the associated host code.
-1) Write a kernel multiplying *even indices* of an array by two.
-This can be done in-place.
-2) Write the associated host code
+3) Write another kernel multiplying *even indices* of an array by two.
+Write the associated host code.

 ----